Last updated on Aug, 6 2021

-Uttar Pradesh (UP) shares its borders with Nepal in the North and the Indian states of Uttarakhand and Himachal Pradesh in the Northwest, Haryana, Delhi and Rajasthan in the West, Madhya Pradesh (MP) in the South, Chhattisgarh and Jharkhand in the Southeast and Bihar in the East.
-The most commonly spoken language of the state is Hindi.
-English and Urdu are the other languages spoken.
+Uttar Pradesh is the most populous state in India with a population of nearly 200 million people.
+Uttar Pradesh shares its borders with Nepal on the north, the Indian states of Uttarakhand and Himachal Pradesh on the northwest, Haryana, Delhi and Rajasthan on the west, Madhya Pradesh on the south, Chhattisgarh and Jharkhand on the southeast, and Bihar on the east.

 The Gross State Domestic Product (GSDP) of Uttar Pradesh grew at a CAGR of around 8.43% between 2015-16 and 2020-21 to reach Rs.
 17.06 trillion (US$ 234.96 billion).
 The Net State Domestic Product (NSDP) grew at a CAGR of around 8.42% between 2015-16 and 2020-21 to reach Rs.
 15.12 trillion (US$ 208.34 billion).

 Uttar Pradesh is a favored tourist destination in India with Taj Mahal, one of the eight Wonders of the World, located in Agra.
 In 2019, domestic tourist arrivals in the state reached 535.8 million.
 Foreign tourist arrivals crossed over 4.74 million.

 As of April 2021, Uttar Pradesh had an installed power generation capacity of 28,001.95 MW—6,242.20 MW (state utilities), 13,562.74 MW (private utilities) and 8,197.01 MW (central utilities).
 Thermal power contributed 20,303.33 MW to the state’s total installed power generation capacity, followed by 3,424.03 MW (hydropower), 289.48 MW (nuclear power) and 3,985.11 MW (renewable power).